-While Bayer has settled thousands of Mirena lawsuits, there are still some cases that are currently going through trial courts and appeals.
-Many individual Mirena lawsuits have been consolidated into multidistrict litigation (MDL) in the federal courts and multicounty litigation (MCL) in state courts.
-There are currently three sets of mass torts covering Mirena IUDs: MDL 2434 and MDL 2767 in United States District Courts, and NJ MCL 297 in New Jersey State Courts.
+Bayer has settled thousands of Mirena lawsuits.
+But, there are still some cases pending.
+Many individual Mirena lawsuits have been consolidated into federal multidistrict litigation (MDL).
+Others have been consolidated into multicounty litigation (MCL) in state courts.
+There are currently three sets of mass torts covering Mirena IUDs:

 MDL 2767: Mirena Pseudotumor Cerebri

 Many women have experienced complications due to a buildup of pressure in the brain.
-This is known as pseudotumor cerebri (PTC), also called idiopathic intracranial hypertension, and has symptoms similar to a brain tumor.
-Research studies have linked the levonorgestrel contained in the Mirena IUD with this dangerous condition, which can cause vision problems, severe headaches, and tinnitus (ringing in the ears).
+This is known as pseudotumor cerebri (PTC).
+This condition has symptoms similar to a brain tumor.
+Research studies have linked the hormone in the Mirena IUD with this dangerous condition.

-In light of this, a new group of claimants filed a motion in February of 2017 to centralize more than 100 cases claiming Mirena caused PTC.
-In April 2017, the U.S. Judicial Panel on Multidistrict Litigation (JPML) consolidated all Mirena PTC lawsuits into MDL 2767 in the Southern District of New York, including 113 pending Mirena cases in 17 districts and 37 potential actions.
-According to the JPML’s September 2019 update, more than 900 cases had been filed in MDL 2767.
+In April 2017, the U.S. Judicial Panel on Multidistrict Litigation (JPML) consolidated all Mirena PTC lawsuits.
+They formed MDL 2767 in the Southern District of New York.
+This included 113 pending Mirena cases in 17 districts and 37 potential actions.
+As of July 2020, more than 900 cases had been filed in this MDL.

 MDL 2434: Mirena Migration, Perforation and Embedment

 In June 2013, the JPML consolidated many Mirena IUD lawsuits into an MDL in the Southern District of New York.
-These cases claim complications due to device migration, organ perforation, and embedment.
+These cases claim complications due to:

-Growing to include nearly 1,800 cases, the MDL argues that Mirena’s initial label did not contain warnings about secondary perforation.
+The MDL argued Mirena's initial label did not contain warnings about secondary perforation.
 The label in question was used from 2008 through 2014.
-It did state that Mirena IUD perforation may occur during insertion and escape detection until sometime later, but claimants allege that the contraceptive device could cause perforation at any time even without insertion injuries.
+It did state that Mirena IUD perforation may occur during insertion and escape detection until sometime later.
+But claimants said the contraceptive device could cause perforation at any time.